serverless/blog/posts/2018-07-19-2018-serverless-community-survey-huge-growth-usage.md

 “Fermentation temperature monitoring with a Raspberry Pi”

 “Content publishing pipeline.
-I'm also currently working on an IoT platform which automates car parks using machine learning.” (*we applaud your breadth!*)
+I'm also currently working on an IoT platform which automates car parks using machine learning.” (*Wow, we applaud your breadth!*)

 “A developer portal for third-party components for our ETL platform”